ibm-cloud-docs/containers/cs_ingress_settings.md

 To optimize performance of your Ingress ALBs, you can change the default settings according to your needs.
 {: shortdesc}</br>

-### Adding ALB socket listeners to every worker node
+### Adding ALB socket listeners for each NGINX worker process
 {: #reuse-port}

 Increase the number of socket listeners from one socket listener for each ALB to one socket listener for each NGINX worker process on the worker node by using the `reuse-port` Ingress directive.
 {: shortdesc}

 When the `reuse-port` option is disabled, a single listening socket notifies ALBs about incoming connections and all worker nodes attempt to take the connection.
 But when `reuse-port` is enabled, one socket listener exists for each ALB IP address and port combination.
 Instead of each ALB attempting to take the connection, the Linux kernel determines which available socket listener gets the connection.
 Lock contention between workers is reduced, which can improve performance.
 For more information about the benefits and drawbacks of the `reuse-port` directive, see [this NGINX blog post ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.nginx.com/blog/socket-sharding-nginx-release-1-9-1/).

-You can scale the listeners by editing the `ibm-cloud-provider-ingress-cm` Ingress configmap.

 1. Edit the configuration file for the `ibm-cloud-provider-ingress-cm` configmap resource.
     ```